pzhaojohnson/rnacanvas/README.md

 ## Saving and Opening Drawings

-Drawings can be saved using the `File`: `Save` menu button, which will cause a file with `.rnacanvas` extension to be downloaded.
+Drawings can be saved using the `File`: `Save` menu button, which will cause a drawing file with `.rnacanvas` extension to be downloaded.

 (Drawing files used to have `.rna2drawer2` extension before the app was renamed from RNA2Drawer to RNAcanvas.